-The SFs are an all-new model, owing virtually nothing to earlier Zeiss premium lines like the Dialyts and FLs.
-Their slim open-bridge design seems a clear admission that Swarovski got the ELs so right that Zeiss had no option but to copy them.
-But as I hinted in the introduction, appearances are deceptive: Swarovski has moved on; the SFs have evolved.
+The SFs were an all-new model in 2015, owing virtually nothing to earlier Zeiss premium lines like the Dialyts and FLs.
+Their slim open-bridge design seems an admission that Swarovski got the ELs right.
+But appearances are deceptive: Swarovski has moved on; the SFs have evolved.

 Body and Ergonomics

 The first thing you notice about the SFs is how long they are.
-This will turn out to be part of that radical thinking I mentioned before, but for now it’s a bit puzzling.
-To put this rather stretched design into perspective, the 10x42 SFs are almost exactly the same length as Swarovski’s ELs – the 10x50 ELs!
+This is part of that radical thinking I mentioned before, but for now it’s a bit puzzling.
+To put this stretched design into perspective, the 10x42 SFs are almost exactly the same length as Swarovski’s ELs – the 10x50 ELs!
 They are longer than almost any other 42mm binoculars, a whopping 30mm longer than Swarovski’s 10x42 SLCs or Leica’s 10x42 Ultravids, for example.

-The SFs may be surprisingly large for a 42mm design, but they aren’t heavy.
-In fact, at 780g they are lighter than many of the competition (100g lighter than the ELs) and they feel it too.
-That low weight is partly due to the thinner, simpler long focal-length objectives that a longer body allows.
-However, Zeiss have clearly had to do some weight shaving elsewhere: the armour is thin and the eye cups vague and flimsy.
+The SFs may be surprisingly large for a 42mm design, but they aren’t especially heavy.
+In fact, at ~800g they are lighter than many of the competition (100g lighter than Swarovski’s ELs or NL Pures) and they feel it too.
+That low weight is partly due magnesium construction, partly to the thinner, simpler long focal-length objectives that a longer body allows.

-The body barrels are plain tapered tubes and don’t have the thumb indents you get with Swarovski’s ELs, but you will naturally hold these around the barrel ends, just like the guy in the promo’ photos, so arguably that doesn’t matter.
+The body barrels are plain tapered tubes and don’t have the thumb indents you get with Swarovski’s ELs or NL Pures, but the armour is flattened off at the sides for a more natural hold.

 Despite the light-weight feel, the SFs are of course fully waterproof and nitrogen purged like any Zeiss binoculars.

-The focuser has an oversized wheel that has been moved forwards in the bridge to reduce finger spread in the hold.
-The focuser is very smooth, with a light action and no play.
-That lightness gives a more intuitive feel than the weightier focus action on a pair of Swarovski ELs, coming closer to my favourite focusers of all – those found on Nikon’s EDGs and HGs.
-The SFs’ focuser takes 1.5 turns from close focus to infinity, but because the SFs focus so close it’s as fast as most focusers that take a single turn.
+The focuser has an oversized wheel moved forwards in the bridge to reduce finger spread in the hold.
+The focuser is very smooth and superbly accurate, with a light action and no play.
+That lightness gives a more intuitive feel than the weightier focus action on a pair of Swarovski ELs and is fully competitive with the new NL Pures’ excellent (and similar) focusing action.
+The SFs’ focuser takes 1.5 turns from close focus to infinity, but because the SFs focus so close (1.5m) it’s as fast as most focusers that take a single turn.

 Dioptre adjustment on the SFs is by a separate knob at the front of the bridge, which you pull out to adjust.
-The mechanism has a centre click stop but no others and no scale.
-The action feels slightly coarse and the knob is wobbly and flimsy.
-The dioptre mechanism on Swaro’s ELs is much better – much more solid and precise with quarter dioptre click-stops and a scale that lets you dial in your difference in prescription.
+The mechanism has a centre click stop and a basic scale.
+The action on the original grey pair was sloppy and vague, but here it’s just right.

 Optics - Prisms

-Given that Zeiss are famous for using the Abbe-König type of roof prism that needs no mirror coatings and so has a higher level of light transmission, it seems strange that these SFs use the more common Schmidt-Pechan type roof prism.
-Especially strange because the main reason for not using Abbe-Königs is that they take up more space length-wise and yet if these SFs have anything it’s spare space in the length department.
+Zeiss are famous for high-transmission Abbe-König prisms, like the ones in their HTs.
+So, it seems strange that these SFs use the more common Schmidt-Pechan type.
+Especially strange because the main reason for not using Abbe-Königs is that they’re long; yet these SFs are long anyway.
 Perhaps it’s to do with achieving that rearwards balance point.

-When it comes to mirror coatings these have the latest dielectric ones like most premium binoculars these days and Zeiss’ claim of 92% transmission is still up with the best (perhaps achieved with fewer optical surfaces – see discussion below).
+The SFs have the latest dielectric mirror coatings, like most premium binoculars these days and Zeiss’ claimed 92% transmission is still up with the competition, albeit a few percent down on the HTs:

 Optics - Objectives

-The advantage of this approach is that the objectives are lighter in weight, with both fewer and thinner elements, throwing the balance point towards the eyepieces and improving handling.
-And this at last also explains why the SFs are unusually long.
+The advantage of this approach is that the objectives are lighter in weight (78g lighter than the HTs’ objectives, according to Zeiss), throwing the balance point towards the eyepieces and improving handling.
+And this also explains why the SFs are unusually long.

 Coatings are the familiar dark pink Zeiss T* variety.
-These are some of the very best coatings around and despite the lossy Schmidt-Pechan prisms they give the SFs a very bright view.
+These are some of the very best coatings around and despite the lossy Schmidt-Pechan prisms they give the SFs a very bright view indeed.

-The focusing assembly contains a knife edge baffle and careful blacking to counter stray light, but there is no blackened lens ring, unlike almost any other recent premium binocular.
-Given the light colour and shiny surface of the armour, this seems a strange oversight.
+The focusing assembly contains a knife edge baffle and careful blacking to counter stray light, but there is no blackened lens ring.

-In my pair, the left hand focusing assembly contained a lot of dust which is another clear manufacturing fault.
+In my original grey review pair, the left hand focusing assembly contained a lot of dust which was a clear manufacturing fault.
 This pair is fine in all respects.

 Zeiss Victory Objectives, SF and FL: coatings are similar, but note the steeper curves on the shorter focal-length FLs’.

-Focuser assembly includes a knife-edge baffle, but note no blackened lens ring.
+Focuser assembly includes a slim knife-edge baffle, but note no blackened lens ring.

 Optics – Eyepieces

-If the objectives are a simple design by modern standards, the eyepieces are the opposite.
-With nine elements, they are some of the most complex around.
-Such a multi-element design has allowed Zeiss to give these the full wish-list of features: plenty of eye relief with a very wide and well-corrected field.
+If the objectives are simple by modern standards, the eyepieces are the opposite – a complex design with seven elements, including a field flattener.
+They allow Zeiss to offer the full wish-list of features: plenty of eye relief with a very wide and well-corrected field.
 Zeiss have used these complex eyepieces to their advantage in another way too – they are 60g heavier than the HTs’ eyepieces, helping throw the balance point backwards.

-Actual field of view is 120m at 1000m, giving an apparent field of 65 degrees.
+Actual field of view is 120m at 1000m, giving an apparent field of 64°.
 That puts these SF eyepieces into wide-field astro’ eyepiece territory.
-By comparison, Swarovski’s 10x42 ELs have a field of 112m at 100m, which translates to about five degrees less apparent width.
+Of other premium models, only the 10x32 SFs and Swarovski’s NL Pures have a wider view.

 I measured eye relief at 18mm from the rim of the cup – exactly as claimed and very good, so I can comfortably see the whole field with glasses on.
-That’s a critical few millimetres more real-world eye relief than the ELs (even though Swarovski claim 20mm for them).
+In practice it feels a little better than any other Alpha 10x42.

 That much eye relief often comes at the price of spherical aberration of the exit pupil which causes blackouts as you move your eyes around.
 However, these 10x42 SFs are well corrected for blackouts (unlike the 10x32 SFs, which have a lot).

-At last Zeiss have provided the SFs with a high-quality semi-rigid case to compete with the field case Swarovski now ship with all their binoculars.
+Zeiss have provided the SFs with a high-quality semi-rigid case to compete with the field case Swarovski now ship with all their binoculars.
 The Zeiss version is usefully slimmer than the Swarovski equivalent, with a more tailored fit, but still has a protective plush interior and separate accessories compartment.
-One slightly strange feature is a closing strap with magnetic catch as well as a zip – why?

 The strap and caps are familiar recent Zeiss.
 The objective caps push in and are kept captive with a lanyard.